Asbestos and Your Home

 Many of the asbestos building products mentioned earlier, and some others, were used in one way or another to build a home’s structure, some of the ways in which they were used structurally include:

-- External Cladding – usually made of asbestos cement sheeting.
+- External Cladding – usually made of AC sheeting.

 - Render – made with sand, cement and asbestos fibres.